-This is chapter 3 of a 15 part series about digital nomading and location independence.
+This is chapter 4 of an 18-part series about digital nomading and location independence.
 To see all of the other chapters, click here!

 Traveling Solo vs. With A Group

 Traveling solo or with a group is one of the most important decisions to make before beginning your journey.
 This isn’t only a lifestyle decision; it also has major financial implications.

 I love the adventure of traveling solo and couldn’t imagine giving up that freedom.
 But I’ve met plenty of people who crave community and prefer group travel.
 It’s a matter of preference.

 Remote travel programs enable you to travel with other remote workers.
 They also handle all the travel logistics: location selection, housing, coworking spaces, group activities, etc.

 It’s an easier, more structured way to travel at an elevated price point.